bluehat/privacy_and_freedom/digital_freedom.markdown

 It is advised that you use an auto-uploading app of some type, as police often confiscate phones with incriminating evidence on them.

-## Cellphones
-Can give up your position, as well as record other information about you, even while appearing to be turned off.

-See cellphone sections under "Known Compromised Systems"

-# 7: Legal

-## 7.0 Description
-The primary author is not a lawyer, and none of the colaborators are known to be one either.
-This document is not legal advice.

-## 7.1 No Fingerprint Readers to Unlock Things
+# Other Legal Issues (though not legal advice, we are not lawyers)

-## 7.2 U.S. Customs and border patrol
+## U.S. Customs and border patrol
 When passing through U.S. customs it's probably smart to assume all your devices may be siezed and searched.

 Customs claims that since they can search your luggage, they can also search your devices.
 They extend this to include data stored in the cloud which your device has access to.